cloudfoundry-tutorials/cf4devs/site/content/domains-and-routing/route-services.md

 weight: 4
 ---

-In some instances, Cloud Foundry developers might want to transform or process requests before they reach an app.
+In some situations, Cloud Foundry developers might want to transform or process requests before they reach an app.
 Common use cases include authentication, rate limiting, and caching services.
 Route services, which bind an app’s route to a service instance, are a type of service that developers can use to apply such transformations to app requests.

 Through integrations with service brokers and, optionally, with the CF routing tier, providers can offer these services to developers with a familiar, automated, self-service, and on-demand user experience.